1. Home

 Appeals and complaints

-Some disagreements or dissatisfaction with our services are sometimes caused by a communication problem or a lack of information.
-Please contact the person in charge of your file or our general information service first so we can promptly resolve the situation with you.
+Complaints or dissatisfaction with our services sometimes stem from a communication problem or lack of information.
+As a first step, please contact the person in charge of your file or our general information service so we can resolve the situation with you.

 Whether you wish to make a comment or lodge a complaint, rest assured that our information officers (1844LECURATEUR) or our Complaints Office agents (5148647053) will take the time to listen to you and direct you to the appropriate department or branch.
-You can also use the online form available at Quebec.ca/complaint-public-curator.
-We will treat your comments or complaint confidentially and with fairness, impartiality and integrity.
+You can also use the online form available at Québec.ca/reporting-to-the-curateur-public.
+We treat all comments and complaints confidentially and with fairness, impartiality and integrity.

 Contact you within 2 business days of receiving your complaint.For 90% of complaints

-Provide initial findings of your complaint within 20 business days.For 90% of complaints
+Provide the initial findings of your complaint within 20 business days.For 90% of complaints

 Contact Us